-The symptoms of MCS or multiple chemical sensitivity can resemble the symptoms of a number of different allergies including chemical allergy, hay fever and dust allergies.
+The symptoms of MCS or multiple chemical sensitivity can resemble the symptoms of a number of different allergies.
+This includes chemical allergy, hay fever and dust allergies.

-Yet this term is sometimes used to refer to multiple chemical sensitivity or MCS... which is not an allergy at all but a severe and debilitating sensitivity.
+Yet this term is sometimes used to refer to multiple chemical sensitivity or MCS, which is not an allergy at all but a severe and debilitating sensitivity.

 So why do people think MCS is allergy?
-MCS is often called chemical allergy because MCS symptoms have a lot in common with allergy... so it can be very confusing.
+MCS is often called chemical allergy because MCS symptoms have a lot in common with allergy, so it can be very confusing.

 The degree to which each individual is effected may also vary, with some people having less symptoms but having stronger reactions than another who may have more symptoms.

 The whole area of multiple chemical sensitivity or MCS is often very hard to diagnose and is commonly misunderstood by many people in the community.

 There are a number of reasons why people may get this confused, and the common tests make the process harder rather than easier.

 Often it is easier when a person says "I'm allergic to chemicals", rather than saying "I have MCS" because the first is understood quite easily, and the second may not be.

-Many symptoms of a number of different allergies are very similar to those of MCS... including those of chemical allergy and of hay fever or spring allergies.
+Many symptoms of a number of different allergies are very similar to those of MCS, including those of chemical allergy and of hay fever or spring allergies.

 Regardless of whether you think its allergy or MCS these symptoms are very debilitating and make you very sick.
 As stated in the introduction, not everyone has all of the symptoms.

 So lets look at the list of some of the common symptoms: